 The energy of a Katun ascends during the first half, reaches a peak in the middle, and descends during the second half.
-We will therefore assume that the prophecy for Katun 2 Ahau should be read in reverse: that the first half of the Katun (2012 – 2022) will continue to be relatively “easy” (there will be continued economic growth) and that the second half (2022 – 2032) will be more difficult (there will be an economic decline of some sort).
+We will therefore assume that the prophecy should be read in reverse: that the first half of Katun 2 Ahau (2012 – 2022) will continue to be relatively “easy” (there will be continued economic growth) and that the second half (2022 – 2032) will be difficult (there will be an economic decline of some sort).

 Forecasting and Probability

 Due to our scope being limited we will keep it as concise as possible at the same time.
 In the process we will inadvertently be touching on issues or topics that are frequently ignored or avoided for reasons that we will also delve into later, but first, let’s start with some context:

 Prosperity and Poverty

 Presently we live in the most materially prosperous time in recorded history, notwithstanding the poverty that can still be found in many parts of the world.
 Imagining the arrival of “famine” in a real sense is almost impossible for those of us living in the developed world, considering how familiar we are with the abundance of choice in everything that we do and consume.

-Poverty, unlike famine, is however something that we can relate to, at least to an extent, because we come across it often enough: Homelessness can be observed even in the richest countries and in recent years the arrival of large numbers of refugees and asylum seekers have added to that.
+Poverty, unlike famine, is however something that we can relate to, at least to an extent, because we come across it often enough: Homelessness can be observed even in the richest countries and in recent years the arrival of large numbers of refugees and asylum seekers have added to the phenomenon.

 In reality, the average middle class person is basically only a few lost pay checks away from poverty.
 However, unlike in the poorer countries, there are relatively good social support systems and safety nets in place in developed nations that can assist people in getting back on their feet.